carnival-org/carnival/docs/1 - step.md

 # Step
-Role is group of given commands.
+Step is group of given commands.

 ```python
 from carnival import Step, cmd